Click on the above links to see the staff in each discipline or scroll through our entire staffing list below.

 Denisha Kline, M.S., PT, graduated from Arcadia University in Glenside, PA with a Masters in Physical Therapy.
 She has worked as a pediatric physical therapist for 20 years.
 Her work experiences include a pediatric outpatient rehabilitation center as both a manager and as a staff physical therapist and home and school based settings.
 Denisha started working with TherAbilities in 2008.
 Her favorite thing about being a pediatric therapist is helping children and their families achieve their goals.

 Casey Farley, M.A., CCC-SLP, graduated from the University of Louisville with a B.A. in Psychology in 2004, and earned her master’s degree in Communicative Disorders from West Chester University in 2007.
 Her pediatric experience includes work in outpatient, home-based, and school-based settings.
 She began her career with TherAbilities in 2010, providing speech/language services to children in both the outpatient clinic and school settings, as well as TherAbilities’ Friendship Group and Summer Camp programs.
 She has worked with children ranging in age from infant to teenager, with a variety of diagnoses.
 Casey is passionate about early language development and acquisition, childhood apraxia of speech, and articulation disorders.
-She prides herself on her ability to communicate effectively and work as a team member with children, their families, other professionals, and loves both the challenges and rewards that come with working with children.
+She prides herself on her ability to communicate effectively and work as a team member with children, their families, other professionals.

 Jennifer Irvin, M.S., CFY-SLP, graduated from Clarion University in 2013 with a Bachelor’s degree in Speech Language Pathology and Audiology with a Minor in Psychology.
 In 2015, she completed her Master’s degree in Speech Language Pathology from Clarion University.
 Jennifer joined the TherAbilities team immediately following graduation.
 Jennifer enjoys working with children with language processing and articulation disorders.
 She provides therapy to multiple school districts around the area and is very excited to continue to learn in this rewarding field.